 CITY OWNED LAND FOR SALE

-Grayson Business Park Grayson Business Park has the largest inventory of serviced commercially zoned properties (C-3) for sale.
-The City of Moose Jaw has several of 0.5 to 1.6 acre parcels for sale, ranging in price from $120,000 to $160,000.
+Grayson Business Park Grayson Business Park has the largest inventory of serviced commercially-zoned properties (C-3) for sale.
+The City of Moose Jaw has several of 0.5 to 1.6 acre parcels for sale, ranging in price from $120,000 to $273,000.
 These lots are build-ready with sewer, water, storm sewer, fire hydrants, natural gas, power, and curbs with heavy haul asphalt streets.
 As an incentive, the City provides the purchaser with an Environmental Phase 1 and Commercial 5-year Property Tax Phase In (excludes land).
 The detailed map identifies 24 acres of potential land development within Grayson park.
 Lots can be purchased individually or as larger parcels to suit a development.

 SKILLED AND EDUCATED WORKFORCE Moose Jaw has a higher percentage of people (47.8%) who have post secondary certificates, diplomas or degrees compared to the province (46.5%).
 The city has more people with apprenticeship or trades certificates and college certificates than the province but a lower percentage (10.25%) with bachelor degrees and above bachelor degrees compared to the province (15.17%).